kennethSty/knowledgeGraph/README.md

 7. **Llama.cpp GPU installation:**
    (When using CPU only, skip this step.)

    This part might be slightly tricky, depending on which system the installation is done.
 I  do NOT recommend installation on Windows.
 I myself ran the code only on MacOS.
-Though, a     Linux installation is available as well.
+However, a Linux installation is available as well.

    **Linux:**
    ```bash